 Pool betting is an exciting alternative to regular sports or exchange betting.
-As the name suggests, all the stakes placed on an event are pooled and the winners share the entire winnings.
+As the name suggests, all the stakes placed on an event are pooled, with the prize shared among the winners.
 But how do pool bets work, you may ask?
-We answer these and other questions in our detailed guide.
+We answer this and other questions in our detailed guide below.

-Pool betting is very much making a comeback in the United Kingdom and all across the world with some of the best bookmakers on the planet not only reviving the idea but making it bigger and better than ever.
+Pool betting is very much making a comeback in the United Kingdom and all across the world, with some of the best bookmakers on the planet not only reviving the concept, but making it bigger and better than ever.

-Now that that's cleared up, lets get down to business.
+Now that that's cleared up, let's get down to business.
 Pool betting may seem overwhelming at first glance, but it's actually quite simple.
-All you have to do is choose the sporting event you want to participate in and – depending on the event – select a certain number of bets.
+All you have to do is choose the sporting event you want to wager on and – depending on the event in question – select a certain number of bets.

 In most cases, bookies offer betting pools for either football or horse racing.
-There are also some specialised bookmakers that offer other sports such as American football.
+There are also some specialised bookmakers that allow pool betting on other sports such as American football.

 The stakes for entering these competitions are the same for each participant, and once all the other punters have placed their bets, all the money goes into a prize pool.
 The person who has guessed correctly or scored the most points (depending on the type of event) wins the prize pool.
 This is divided among all the winners.